platonicsocrates/payments-dapp-tutorial/README.md

 - `src/`: This directory contains the source code of the application.

-- `tsconfig.json`: This file contains the configuration for the TypeScript compiler.
+- `tsconfig.json`: This file contains the configuration for the TypeScript compiler...

 ## Getting Started